If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Quick Tip

-3. Dry the Bras
+3. Reshape and Dry

 How to Wash a Bra Without a Mesh Bag

-Can You Put Bras In a Dryer?
+Can You Put Bras in a Dryer?

-How to Dry Bras
+The Right Way to Dry Bras

-Tips For Caring For Bras
+Tips for Storing and Caring for Bras

 When to Replace a Bra